compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ### Some ideas to take this a step up

-If you want a challenge,  try to come up with an improved algorithm that runs in `O(n lg n)` using a radial sweep (process the vertices in radial order around the guard).
+If you want a challenge,  try to come up with an improved algorithm that runs in `O(n lg n)` using a radial sweep (hint: process the vertices in radial order around the guard).
 Several algorithm are known for computing the visible polygon faster than the quadratic algorithm: the algorithm by  Joe and Simpson runs in `O(n)` time, and the one by Asano in `O(n lg n)` time.
 A recent algorithm by Mungiu et al seems to be the fastest in practice.
 If you are considering an improved algorithm the papers listed below may be helpful.
 If you want to go down this path you will demo your code in class, get a round of applause, extra credit, and generally feel amazing.